 All proposed planting within Landscape Treatments A, B and C and the green and blue networks shall be subject to Council approval.
 A landscape management plan shall be developed to ensure a successful outcome and provided for approval at Engineering Approval Stage.
 The plan will provide direction on the establishment of planting, weed and pest control, replacement planting, irrigation and maintenance.
-The landscape maintenance period shall extend for five years following implementation.
+The landscape maintenance period shall extend for five years following implementation and an appropriate legal mechanism be established to ensure the planting is retained in perpetuity and requiring that any dead or diseased or damaged landscaping be replaced within the following planting season with trees/shrubs of similar species.